projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

       :name: os-07b-create-flavor

 #.
 OpenStack security groups act as a virtual firewall controlling
-   connections between instances, allowing connections such as SSH, and HTTPS.
+   connections between instances, allowing connections such as SSH and HTTPS.
 These next steps create a security group allowing SSH and ICMP connections.

-   Go to **Project / Network / Security Groups** and click on the **+Create Security Group** button:
+   Go to **Project / Network / Security Groups** and click the **+Create Security Group** button:

    .. figure:: images/OpenStack-08-security-group.png